What is dry eye?

 Dry eye can happen if you spend a lot of time looking at your computer, tablet, or smart phone

-If severe dry eye isn’t treated, it can sometimes damage your cornea, the clear outer layer of your eye
+If severe dry eye isn’t treated, it can sometimes damage your cornea, the clear outer layer at the front of your eye

 What’s the treatment for dry eye?